In some ways, your website is a lot like a car: Just because it works doesn’t mean it’s fun to drive.

 While this example is specifically for a civil engineering firm, the principles apply to virtually any industry.
 You should create content specifically aimed at getting people to commit to your product or service.

-The following best practices create a better experience for your visitors by tweaking either the information or logistical flow of your site.
+The following user experience content best practices create a better experience for your visitors by tweaking either your site’s information or logistical flow.

 - Use plenty of headings